Safety and health in the workplace

 - assigning responsibilities and powers

-- ensuring the adequacy of competence and resources, and
+- ensuring the adequacy of competence and resources

-- continuously monitoring the safety of the work environment and the health of the work community, and
+- continuously monitor the state of the work environment and work community.

 - Government Decree on the supervision of the handling and storage of dangerous chemicals (685/2015)

-- Government Decree on the safety and interoperability of the railway system (750/2006), and
+- Government Decree on the safety and interoperability of the railway system (750/2006)

 - Government Decree on ship-owners’ safety management systems and arrangements for ensuring the safe use of vessels (66/1996).